werixx1/werixx1.github.io/README.md

-(work in progress) simplistic portfolio website
+(work in progress)
+!! mail is just a placeholder
 my only html and css experience is neocities dont judge🙏